MicrosoftDocs/win32/desktop-src/Msi/progressbar-control.md

-﻿---
+---
-Description: 'The ProgressBar control displays a bar graph that changes length as it receives progress messages.
+Description: The ProgressBar control displays a bar graph that changes length as it receives progress messages.
 This control subscribes to the SetProgress ControlEvent.
-It can subscribe to a ControlEvent named after the action being monitored.' ms.assetid: 'cfc2d974-4f2d-4f52-9835-eab1dc091c9b'
+It can subscribe to a ControlEvent named after the action being monitored. ms.assetid: cfc2d974-4f2d-4f52-9835-eab1dc091c9b
 title: ProgressBar Control
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ProgressBar Control